 - The flavour!
 This maple bacon jerky is sweet yet salty and the combination of maple syrup, brown sugar and soy sauce blend perfectly to make the best jerky.

-- It's so easy to make and only requires a few minutes of hands on time to prepare.
+- Even though it's homemade it's so quick and easy to make and only requires a few minutes of hands on time to prepare.

-- You can make this jerky in the oven, dehydrator or smoker.
+- You can make this jerky recipe in the oven, dehydrator or smoker and I've included directions for all three methods.

 - You can easily change the flavours of this jerky recipe to create versions like sriracha bacon jerky, bbq bacon jerky or spicy bacon jerky.
 I've included directions for all of these options later in the post.